 DogFest Texas - Bigger than ever!

 In 2020 DogFest Texas raised over $100,000 through a virtual event.
-Our goal in 2021 is to raise $130,000 across the state of Texas.
-We are excited to expand to three in-person and a one virtual event.
-We invite you to join the movement to support the Canine Companions mission, and to celebrate human-canine bond.
+Our goal in 2021 is to raise $180,000 across the state of Texas.
+We are excited to expand to three in-person events this year.
+We invite you to join the movement to support the Canine Companions mission, and to celebrate the human-canine bond.
 Your support means more fellow Texans’ lives forever changed.
 Join the fun!

 DogFest Texas in Dallas: The Sound at Cypress Waters, 3111 Olympus Blvd, Coppell, TX 75019